 Make sure that you’re only using pure and high quality essential oils for skincare in your regimen.
-Check out Aroma Foundry’s 6-Pack Skincare Essentials which includes lavender, tea tree, basil, cedarwood, grapefruit, and bergamot as an all-in-one kit for your skincare needs.
+Check out Aroma Foundry’s 6-Pack Skincare Essentials which includes lemongrass, tea tree, basil, cedarwood, grapefruit, and bergamot as an all-in-one kit for your skincare needs.

 - 12 Best Essential Oils For Skin | Hello Glow - https://helloglow.co/12-best-essential-oils-gorgeous-skin/

 - 13 Amazing Benefits Of Tea Tree Oil | Organic Facts - https://www.organicfacts.net/health-benefits/essential-oils/health-benefits-of-tea-tree-essential-oil.html

 - Benefits, Practical Uses & a Soothing Facial Recipe with Lemongrass Essential Oil - http://levitatingmonkey.com/soothing-facial-recipe-lemongrass-essential-oil/

 - Are Your "natural" Skin-care Products Actually Hurting Your Skin?
 Rachel Krause-Erin Yamagata- https://www.refinery29.com/essential-oils-skin-care-safety?bucketed=true&bucketing_referrer=https%3A%2F%2Fwww.google.com.ph%2F